abstractfactory/rfc/spec10.md

 * `group.list`
 * `group.set`

-`bool` till `date` represent simple files with an added suffix corresponding to their type, such as *myfile.string*. `enum`, `tuple` and `list` however are different from regular groups in that they are *ordered*; meaning they maintain the individual indexes of each member.
+`bool`, `int`, `float`, `string` and `date` represent simple files with an added suffix corresponding to their type, such as *myfile.string*. `enum`, `tuple` and `list` however are different from regular groups in that they are *ordered*; meaning they maintain the individual indexes of each member.
 This is useful when storing data that may be visualised in a UI which needs to display items in a certain order; such as a full address.

 ```python